-1. Lingkod Pinoy Centers
+1. Lingkod Pinoy Center

-Lingkod Pinoy is a mall-based government center that houses various government agencies.
-It hosts 9 offices specifically PhilPost, SSS, PhilHealth, BOI, DFA, PRC, Pag-Ibig, PSA and TESDA.
-The Mall provides the area at no cost to the government.
+APVI's Lingkod Pinoy center houses various government agencies that provide mall-goers with safe, easy, and convenient access to government services.
+It hosts 8 offices specifically PhilPost, SSS, PhilHealth, BOI, DFA, PRC, Pag-Ibig and PSA.
+The Mall provides the spaces at no cost to the government.
+Its average daily transaction is 1,251 for year 2022.